Any links to Amazon are affiliate links.

 Sometimes babies will get themselves into a position they need help out of.
 That is okay!
 With all four of my children, I have had to go in at some point to help someone roll back over, lay back down from sitting, or get back down from standing…you can help your baby.

-But I always give baby about five minutes to work it out on his own before I jump in there.
-It is at the least working the muscles as baby tries to do it.
+But I always give the baby about five minutes to work it out on his own before I jump in there.
+In that five minutes, baby is at the least working the muscles as baby tries to do it.

 DO NOT DO THESE THINGS

 For whatever solution you are thinking of doing to help this disruption, think it through several months and see if it would create more problems in the future.
 Some people start nursing to sleep and then a month later realize baby won’t go to sleep unless he is being nursed.

-2-Don’t Turn This Into a Social Hour
+2-Do Not Turn This Into a Social Hour

 Sometimes the baby will cry when you walk out.
 No surprise!
 You have just walked in and left again without taking him with you.
 But he needs to sleep.
 None of my babies have cried for an extended period of time after I left.
 Let baby be and within five minutes, he will likely be quiet.

-3-Don’t Intervene More Than Needed
+3-Do Not Intervene More Than Needed

 Some babies do need some cry it out (CIO) to be able to learn to do it alone.
-Use your best judgement here–I wouldn’t do CIO with a child standing in a crib (though I would be fine waiting a few minutes to see if the baby could get back down on his own before going in).
+Use your best judgment here depending on the skill being learned–I wouldn’t do CIO with a child standing in a crib (though I would be fine waiting a few minutes to see if the baby could get back down on his own before going in).
 For a baby on his tummy and upset, I feel fine with some CIO.
 If a baby is persistent about being on the tummy, I figure he is then going to have to learn to either flip back over or to sleep on his tummy.

 Don’t be afraid of the new skill.
 I actually took the initiative and taught Brinley to stand up in her crib and how to sit down.
 Instead of waiting for her to figure out how to stand up and then teaching her how to sit, I just taught her how all at once.
 Standing was never a big disruption for her.
 Yes, once she learned how, she had a few naps where standing was a pre-sleep party, but it was never a huge disruption to her overall sleep.

-5-Don’t Ignore Other Possible Culprits
+5-Do Not Ignore Other Possible Culprits for Poor Sleep

 Sometimes your baby will be old enough and ready to stay awake longer, but you have the same old waketime length.
 Then he gets in bed, isn’t tired, and starts practicing his skills instead of sleeping.
 So sometimes adjusting the waketime length will help baby just go right to sleep.